datasapiens/expense-app/README.md

 ## About the project

 This project forms part of the take home task assigned for a frontend engineering role at [Datasapiens](https://www.datasapiens.co.uk/).
+Note there is a link to the app in the repo about section on the top right corner.

 The core focus of the solution:
 * List Categories.